Yoga & more

 Grounds, centres and balances through connecting the movements with the breath, the breath with the body, the body with the heart and the heart with the mind.
 Gain and expand your energy so you connect to a wider environment while rooting your body strongly on to the earth.

+This active type of yoga will guide you into focus and flexibility and away from tensions and stress.
 Through the clear precise instructions you’ll move your body with strength and ease, toning the major muscles as well as the deep internal core muscles.

 Through simple alert presence you’ll grow your unique power of self healing, self understanding and self compassion.